palantir/atlasdb/docs/source/configuration/cassandra_KVS_configuration.rst

 Column Paging for Sweep (experimental)
 ======================================

-If ``sweepColumnBatchSize`` is set, the maximum number of entries loaded into memory for any Cassandra node during a :ref:`Sweep <physical-cleanup-sweep>` will be limited.
+If ``timestampsGetterBatchSize`` is set, the maximum number of entries loaded into memory for any Cassandra node during a :ref:`Sweep <physical-cleanup-sweep>` will be limited.

 Currently Cassandra does not provide a way to fetch columns and timestamps without also temporarily